Information panspermia: Background

-Kolmogorov complexity is defined as the length of the computer program which enables the complete recovery of an object.
+Kolmogorov complexity is defined as the length of the shortest computer program which enables the complete recovery of an object.
 Gurzadyan showed that the complexity of the human genome is relatively low due to non-random parts in the genomic sequences.
 Moreover, he noticed that since the genomic information on the terrestrial life, starting from bacteria up to humans, contains essential common parts, the entire terrestrial life information can be compressed and transmitted, as he estimated, to over Galactic distances via Arecibo-type antenna.
 Von Neumann automata networks or some other mechanism can perform the decoding of the information package.
 Within this concept, one can even assume that terrestrial life itself might be a result of such an information package.

 Information panspermia has been discussed by Gurzadyan and Roger Penrose within the scheme of Conformal Cyclic Cosmology, i.e. the possibility of transmission of information from pre-Big Bang aeon to ours via the cosmic microwave background radiation.